SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 ### Split Settlement

 The split settlement feature is the easy way of doing settlements for companies with multiple sub merchants.
-With only a few easy steps, you can make the settlement process more efficient with regards to invoicing, payouts and setup for both your sub merchants and yourself.
+With a few easy steps, the settlement process becomes more efficient with regards to invoicing, payouts and setup for both your sub merchants and yourself.

 In short, it is a settlement feature where a company with a website or an app can attach specific subsite numbers to sub merchants selling their goods or services through the company.
-The subsite number is used to match the transactions and the merchant, so the settlement is automatically split between the sub merchants.
+The subsite number is used to match the transactions with the correct sub merchant, so the settlement is automatically split between them.
 If you run a site selling tickets to concerts, theatres, sporting events etc., each venue gets its own subsite number.
 If you run a funeral home, the sub merchants can be everything from flower shops to charities.

 #### What we need from you as a company

-*   Send us a KYC form for each sub merchant you want to include.
+*   Submit a KYC (Know Your Costumer) form for each sub merchant you want to include.
 We will also do a KYC check on your sub merchants, providing extra security for you.
-*   Give every sub merchant who sells goods/services at your website or in your app a unique subsite number.
-This needs to be included in the KYC form you send to us.
+*   Give every sub merchant who sells goods/services through your website or in your app a unique subsite number.
+This must be included in the KYC form.
 We recommend using the same customer number they have in your system.
 *   Attach the subsite number to all the goods/services the sub merchant sells through your website or app, so the goods/services can be matched to the correct merchant in our back office system.
-*   A partner agreement is needed for the automatic deduction of revenue cuts and fees.
+*   A partner agreement is needed for automatic deduction of revenue cuts and fees.

 #### How it works

 1. We set up the sub merchant subsite number in our systems.
-2. That number is added in the subsite field in the API call when you create the payment for the goods or service.
+2. That number is added in the requests subsite field in when you create the payment for the goods or service.
 3. The customer selects payment instrument and completes the payment.
 4. The payment goes into the client funds account.